Transport-for-the-North/caf.van/docs/source/usage/inputs.rst

 To run the Van model with a configuration file it needs to be ran from command line.
-The command for running it is ``caf.van -c "path/to/config.yml"``, (see :ref:`start-usage` for more information).
+The command for running it is ``caf.van -c "path/to/config.yml"``, (see :ref:`start:usage` for more information).
 An example of the configuration file is shown below.

 .. note::
-   Help text for running the tool through the command line can be seen with ``caf.van -h``, it's also shown in :ref:`start-usage`.
+   Help text for running the tool through the command line can be seen with ``caf.van -h``, it's also shown in :ref:`start:usage`.

 .. code:: yaml